telerik/kendo-ui-core/docs/api/javascript/ui/mediaplayer.md

     });
     // get a reference to the media player widget var mediaPlayer = $("#mediaplayer").data("kendoMediaPlayer");
-    // check if the media player is currently in full-screen mode mediaPlayer.fullScreen();
+    // check if the media player is currently in fullscreen mode mediaPlayer.fullScreen();
-    // force the widget to enter full-screen mediaPlayer.fullScreen(true);
+    // force the widget to enter fullscreen mediaPlayer.fullScreen(true);
     </script>